 - We Used to Be Friends: She and the rest of the Hue Troop.
 It's implied a couple times that she and Yellow Technique were particularly close (possibly even in a relationship).
 They patch it up at the end of "Back in Red Action".

 - You Gotta Have Blue Hair: She has rosy-red hair.

 A strawberry-headed plant humanoid girl who's usually seen loitering around the plaza with Red Action and Gregg.

 Hero Level: 0 ("Let's Be Heroes"-"Dendy's Power"), 1 ("Dendy's Power" onward)

-- Black Sheep: She was born from a family of friendly fruit.
+- Black Sheep: She comes from a family of friendly fruit.
 She's a bit overripe and ended up a total stink-eyeing sourpuss.

-- Carnivore Confusion: In "Plazalympics", she was appalled when the third place prize was a basket of fruit that consist of only strawberries and becomes nauseous when Brandon eats one of the strawberries in front of her.
+- Carnivore Confusion: In "Plazalympics", she was appalled when the third place prize was a basket of fruit that consisted of only strawberries, and becomes nauseous when Brandon eats one of the strawberries in front of her.

 - Childhood Friends: She and Gregg knew each other since childhood, as revealed in "Second First Date".